EndPointCorp/end-point-blog/2014/11/26/mysql-to-postgresql-migration-tips.html.md

 COMMIT;
 ```

-Basically the idea is that we look for all table with a defined integer primary key (hand-waving it it by using the _pkey suffix in the constraint name), but without a current default value, then generate the equivalent SQL to create a sequence and set that table's default value to the nextval() for the sequence in question.
+Basically the idea is that we look for all table with a defined integer primary key (hand-waving it it by using the _pkey suffix in the constraint name), but without a current default value, then generate the equivalent SQL to create a sequence and set that table’s default value to the nextval() for the sequence in question.
 We also generate SQL to scan that table and set that sequence value to the next appropriate value for the column in question.
-(Since this is for a migration and we know we'll be the only user accessing these tables we can ignore MVCC.)
+(Since this is for a migration and we know we’ll be the only user accessing these tables we can ignore MVCC.)

-Another interesting thing about this script is that we utilize psql's ability to store results in a variable, using the \gset command, then we subsequently execute this SQL by interpolating that corresponding variable in the same script.
+Another interesting thing about this script is that we utilize psql’s ability to store results in a variable, using the \gset command, then we subsequently execute this SQL by interpolating that corresponding variable in the same script.

 ## Convert the data